ValueArena/ValueArena.github.io/README.md

-# ValueArena: What value does your model share?
+# ValueArena: Which Model Shares Your Values?

 A comparative behavioral measure of value alignment across language models, built on [EigenBench](https://github.com/jchang153/EigenBench).